FBullier/beevibe/README.md

 ## 📜 **License**

-BeeVibe is licensed under the MIT License.
+Beevibe is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ### **Copyright Notice**

 ```
-Copyright (c) 2024 BeeVibe Authors
+Copyright (c) 2024 Beevibe Authors

 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal